huggingface/candle/candle-rocm-kernels/README.md

 does *not* get is a say in the compile flags or its own staged headers; a module has to be one translation unit.

+The module name is not the whole key: the source is part of it in memory as well as on disk, so reusing a name for a revised source loads the revision instead of the module it replaces.
+The price is a SHA-256 pass over the source on every call, which is worth avoiding in a launch loop — hold the returned function rather than resolving it again.
+It stays valid because modules are never unloaded (the handle borrows nothing, so unloading one would dangle it), which is also the reason every distinct source stays resident for the life of the process.
+A caller that generates a kernel per shape should bound the set of sources it asks for.

 Custom modules are namespaced apart from the built-ins, so naming one `unary` resolves to yours rather than to candle's. `KernelCache::custom_function` and `get_or_load_custom` are the same thing one layer down, for a caller holding the